Alwan1584/test_package/README.md

-# test_package
+# mypackage
-arranges numbers in a list in descending order
+This library was created as practice on how to create a python package